mpvnet-player/mpv.net/Manual.md

 The x64 editions require more memory and have the advantage of decoders being typically first and better optimized for x64.

-x86 should though still be well supported and work.
+x86 should though still be well supported and work but it's not as well tested than x64.

 ### File Associations